Skip to content

 Sheesh!

-Websites that don’t have up-to-date software, themes and plugins, weak passwords or don’t have an SSL certificate are at much greater risk of being hacked.
+Websites that lack up-to-date software, themes, and plugins, weak passwords, or an SSL certificate are at much greater risk of being hacked.

 Usually, these are small businesses and individuals without the necessary experience to implement strong cybersecurity practices.